Fear and Prejudice in Police Decision Making

 We can then address the interactive component of this issue.
 One should be able to predict that in communities with a history of racial disparities, poverty and adversarial interactions with police that negative perceptions will be mutually reinforcing.
 Police officers’ perceptions of black males in the community increase the likelihood of violence, which in turn influences how black males in the community perceive police officers.
 Black males who perceive police officers as motivated by racism or the abuse of power are more likely to resist arrest or to act belligerently toward the police, thus reinforcing the implicit bias of the officer.

-This is where the Thomas Theorem, what people perceive as real becomes real in its consequences, comes it.
+This is where the Thomas Theorem comes in.
+W. I. Thomas posited that what people perceive as real becomes real in its consequences.
 Both sides perceive the other as dangerous, thus responding to each other in such a way to promote these preconceptions.
 As a counselor, when this happened between individuals, I referred to it as a conflict cycle.
 I see no reason why the same term cannot be applied to this problem.

 So how does one end a conflict cycle?
 Ideally, both parties should come together and openly decide to end it.
 However, ending a conflict only requires one side to cease its part and the cycle must end.
 My rule of thumb is that the agent with the most power has the responsibility to end its part of the conflict cycle.
 In this case, that means the responsibility is on the police, as the legitimized representative of state power, the agent authorized to use violence, to end the conflict cycle.
 Policies must be negotiated between the police and the community, with the police taking the lead, that re-establishes the legitimacy of policing while protecting the rights, autonomy and dignity of those subject to police authority.